NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 sudo  touch /etc/systemd/system/btwifiset.service
 sudo nano /etc/systemd/system/btwifiset.service
 ```
-3. copy the below ans insert in the editor:
+3. copy the below and insert in the editor:
-> Note: replace the path-to-python3 and the home directory path to match your system
+> Note: replace the text: **/full/path/to/python3** below, by the correct path to the python3 interpreter you plan to use. *(For example: /usr/bin/python3.9)*
 ```
 [Unit]
 Description=Set Wi-Fi over Bluetooth service